 Each year in Ireland, 900 people are diagnosed with alcohol-related cancers and roughly 500 die as a result.
-The link between alcohol and cancer is well-established - one in ten of all cancers in men and one in thirty-three in women are caused by alcohol.
-But did you know that four out of ten cancers are preventable?
+The link between alcohol and cancer is well-established – one in ten of all cancers in men and one in thirty-three in women are caused by alcohol.
+But did you know that 4 in 10 cancers are preventable?
 Reducing how much alcohol you drink is just one of the ways you can reduce your risk.
 This World Cancer Day, why not take some time to think about your drinking habits and see if you can make a change?

 Drinking alcohol is known to cause at least seven cancers.
 Any amount increases the cancer risk.
 Even just one drink a day will increase the risk of breast, mouth, throat and oesophageal cancers by a small amount.
 There’s no safe limit for alcohol when it comes to cancer, but the risk is smaller for people who drink within the HSE low-risk alcohol guidelines.
 It’s simple – the less you drink, the lower the risk.